 - In his article Seven Reasons Why Your Offer Was Rejected, Xavier DeBuck, Johannesburg real estate agent, shares what valuable lessons buyers can learn from rejected offers.

-If you have a house to sell before you can buy, many times in a hot market, you will find yourself competing with buyers who don’t have a house to sell.
-Certainly in price ranges below the median, which is about $300,000 in Frederick County right now.
-Often, in the move-up price ranges, you will find other buyers putting their best foot forward, many times with their home already on the market, maybe even already sold.
+In a hot market, you will find yourself competing with buyers who don’t have a house to sell.
+Certainly, the competition is steep in price ranges below the median, which is about $300,000 in Frederick County right now.
+Often, in the move-up price ranges, you will find other buyers putting their best foot forward.
+They may already have their home listed, maybe even already sold.
 Again, you’ll want to have every advantage on your side.

 We advise having your home listed on the market, or at the very least scheduled to go on the market within a certain time frame.
 Better yet, having the home sold gives you an even greater advantage.
 In a market with high demand, you can rest assured that your home will probably sell, given it’s in good condition and priced well for the market.